Ballet explainer for ballet-illiterate ballet parents

 It took me like 5 years to figure out ballets have plots in the same sense as Fast-n-Furious movies.
 You don’t have to understand “what’s happening,” you’re not here for the plot.
 You’re just here for a specific kind of technical mastery.

-For example: when dancers are on their toes they aren’t on TIPtoes they are on the literal tips of their toes.
+For example: when dancers are on their toes they aren’t on TIPtoes they are on the literal ENDS of their toes.
 It takes a ton of core work.
 Be impressed!

 This is called en pointe and it means they are hovering.
 Like fairies or birds.
 Ever wonder why there are so many fairies and birds (and snowflakes and petals) in ballet?
 Why are there so many cars in a Fast-n-Furious movie?